rajnangunoori/api-template/rest/README.md

 ## Introduction

 This is a geneirc API template that can be extended based on the use case's needs.
+It can be used as is or further extended based on the use case's needs.
+We recommend that it used by the wider community of Mule developers within the Organization.

 > **NOTE**: This template is suitable for **RESTful APIs only**.
 Please use a different template for SOAP-based APIs.